Try this cashew, macadamia and coconut cream pie thus the name. Just dropped it into the site after tasting this awesome dessert.

 - 1/2 cup rice or maple syrup

 - 1 teaspoon pandan leaves extract

 - 1 tablespoon agar- agar and pinch of sea salt

-- 250 ml fresh coconut water (or you can buy a pack in a store)
+- 250 ml fresh coconut water (or you can buy a pack in a store or plain water)

-- The topping - raspberries and blueberry mix or strawberry
+- The topping - raspberries, blueberry, blackberries, strawberry

 - 1/2 cup apple juice